 Divorce is never easy for anyone involved.
 Unfortunately, divorce is also relatively common.
-There were more than 2.1 million marriages and more than 782,000 divorces in 2018, which is a divorce rate of about 36%.
+There were more than 2 million marriages and about 747,000 divorces in 2019, which is a divorce rate of about 36%.

 As divorced couples go on to build new lives, it is important to take care of any jointly-owned insurances, contracts, or property.
 Your homeowners insurance policy is just one of the things you’ll need to figure out.
 Knowing how to make changes and what changes to make can ease the stress in an already uncomfortable situation.

 - The homeowners insurance policy should be in the name of the spouse who remains in the home after the divorce.

 - The divorcee who moves out and purchases or rents a new home will need to get a separate homeowners or renters insurance policy.

 - When you make changes to the policy, it’s important to make sure the coverage amount and policy options are the right fit for your home.

 How Do You Update Your Homeowners Policy After the Divorce?

 Only those listed on a homeowners insurance policy are allowed to make changes to the policy.
 If you’re listed on your policy, you can request a change, also known as a policy endorsement, by contacting your insurance company or agent and making a formal request.